Writer's block: Writer anxiety and inhibition

 Another cause of writer's block has been due to writer's anxiety.
 Writer's anxiety is defined as being worried about one's words or thoughts, thus experiencing writer's block.
+The fear of failure is the most commonly attributed cause of writing blocks.
+Failure is rooted in anxiety due to the standards placed upon scholars.Academic writing can create confusion and stress because students may feel that making mistakes will negatively affect their grades, confidence, or future success.
+Anxiety can interfere with creativity making it difficult for students to organize their thoughts and communication in their writing.

 From a composition perspective, Lawrence Oliver said in his article "Helping Students Overcome Writer's Block": "Students receive little or no advice on how to generate ideas or explore their thoughts, and they usually must proceed through the writing process without guidance or corrective feedback from the teacher, who withholds comments and criticism until grading the final product."
 He said that students "learn to write by writing", and often they are insecure or paralyzed by rules.

 Phyllis Koestenbaum wrote in her article "The Secret Climate the Year I Stopped Writing" about her trepidation toward writing, claiming it was tied directly to her instructor's response.
 She said, "I needed to write to feel, but without feeling I couldn't write."
 In contrast to Koestenbaum's experience, Nancy Sommers stated that papers do not end when students finish writing and that neither should instructors' comments.
 She urges a "partnership" between writers and instructors so that responses become a conversation.

+Nihat Bayat states that writing anxiety can be conveyed emotionally due to knowing that it will be evaluated.
+Writing anxiety can be manifested emotionally as sadness, anger, and fear.
+Bayat also writes, "The negative type of writing anxiety leads to procrastination, fear, tension, loss of self-confidence and power and interruption of thinking process".
+As a result less motivated to participate in writing activities.

 Student motivation

+The notion of writer's block has been primarily conceived and explored as a breakdown in the cognitive writing process.

 Herman A. Estrin in his article "Motivation in Composition Writing" writes: "When freshmen are assigned such topics for a research paper as ... they have no real background of the subject for an in-depth paper ... they prepare a mechanical, lifeless paper with no creativity, imagination, or originality".
 According to him, freshman students write well about topics they are passionate about.
-Moore, Marshall in his article “Articulate Walls: Writer’s Block and the Academic Creative.” thinks similarly by writing: "...his or her practice is paralysingly out of sync with the syllabus; and teaching from a state of creative depletion may engender a cascade of self-doubt.
+Marshall Moore, in his article "Articulate Walls: Writer's Block and the Academic Creative," thinks similarly by writing: "...his or her practice is paralysingly out of sync with the syllabus; and teaching from a state of creative depletion may engender a cascade of self-doubt.
 This paper will look at the process by which these practitioners attempt to navigate this zone of creative disconnect.".
 Saying having assigned, planned out, and required papers is contributing to loss of motivation.